 The seller’s lender was Bank of America, which processes distressed sales through a system called Equator.
 Every agent who has used Equator detests it because it’s the Grand Canyon of data entry for agents.
 There’s a ton of stuff that has to be input into Equator and your file is placed in line in the order received.
 There’s no making a call to a bank asset manager and asking for a two day extension when you’re using Equator.
 Agents put their request in and hope to get a response from the asset manager someday soon.

-(Equator is great for data management at the bank level but it becomes a part-time job for realtors who often hire someone to deal with Equator because it’s so cumbersome).
+(Equator is great for data management at the bank level but it becomes a part-time job for realtors who often hire someone to deal with Equator because it’s so time consuming).

-What we had in front of us is what we had to work with to make this transaction happen, which by the way, was going to be a profitable flip for the buyer after they complete the renovations and resell the property within the next 3-5 months.
+What we had in front of us is what we had to work with to make this transaction happen, which by the way, was going to be a profitable flip for the buyer after they completed the renovations and resold the property within the next 3-5 months.

 FCTD sent this to a Los Angeles-based private money trust deed investor who could grudgingly go to 90% LTV, have loan docs ready the next morning (Thursday), and could fund the loan on Friday morning after driving down to San Diego for an interior/exterior site inspection.